University of Toronto

 “For my Masters in AI at Toronto, KGC helped me position my research background effectively.
 The SOP guidance was specific to what Toronto's department values.
 Canada's post-study work permit was also a major factor in my decision.”

-FAQs: Toronto for Indian Students
+FAQs: University of Toronto for Indian Students

 Is University of Toronto the best university in Canada?